-"Because you are strong and I am weak; because you are a Great Wizard and I am only a little girl."
+"Because you are strong and I am weak; because you are a Great Wizard and I am only a helpless little girl," she answered.

-"But you were strong enough to kill the Wicked Witch of the East," said Oz.
+"But you were strong enough to kill the wicked Witch of the East," said Oz.

-"That just happened," returned Dorothy simply; "I could not help it."
+"That just happened," returned Dorothy, simply; "I could not help it."